paulzi/paulzi-form/README.md

 ### Ajax form send

+This method support active submit button names and `<input type="image">` `x`, `y` parameters.
+Also support html5 form* attributes for override form action and method.
 Add class ```form-ajax``` to form and add ```<output>``` or ```<* class="form-output">``` tag in form.
 You can use `data-form-output` for set global output content.

-Response must return correct content-type for append to output.
+Response must return correct content-type text/html for append to output.
 Else response can be processed by script.

 Generate events:
 - ```formajaxbefore(jqXHR, settings)``` - you can change setting and cancel request by ```preventDefault()```